Cell Phone Signal Boosters

 Boosters, in general, won't increase your cell phone signal to super strength, as advertised on some products, but they can improve it enough to make it usable on the fringes of a coverage area, or where the signal is weak.
 Many reviews suggest that the quality boosters will improve signal by at least a full bar or two.
 If you're in a cement basement, or a metal structure, you probably won't see these results, but if you want to be able to walk away from your window and further into your house or apartment, these devices might be useful.
 In some cases, the boosters also improved the sound quality of the call.

-Wilson makes mobile signal boosters that include an antenna which can be mounted on your car's window or roof.
-These systems range in cost from $270-$300.
+Wilson also makes mobile signal boosters that include an antenna which can be mounted on your car's window or roof.
 The antenna captures the signal and feeds it into an amplifer, which can be directly connected to your cell phone via a special cable.
 The in-building amplifiers come in two forms.
 The first includes a roof-mounted antenna connected to an amplifier, which beams the amplified signal wirelessly into a certain area of the home or building.
 No physical connection to your phone is required and the signal can be used by multiple phones and/or laptop cellular data adapters.
 The second type is very similar but in this case the amplifier has a built-in antenna, and can be mounted outdoors (on a pole or wall) or indoors on a window.
-These in-building signal booster systems start at about $500.

-Cell phone makers such as Nokia and Motorola also offer cell phone boosters, and cell phone service companies, like Verizon, are also starting to offer similar products as well.
+Cell phone providers like Verizon and AT&T also offer similar products as well.
 Contact your cellular provider to check into these offerings, and compare with the products mentioned above.

 Your signal might improve by only a bar or two, but that improvement seems to be worth the price, according to people who have these systems.
 However, it is highly recommended that you work with a dealer that offers different types of boosters, and that they have a return policy available.
 Try a couple of different devices to find the one that works with your phone, your cell phone provider, and in your area, etc.